 - We will be exemplary in the discharge of our duties and responsibilities.

 - We will guide our students to be good and useful citizens of Singapore.

 - We will continue to learn and pass on the love of learning to our students.

 - We will win the trust, support and co-operation of parents and the community so as to enable us to achieve our mission.

 The Public as Partners

 We can only succeed in our mission with the full support and confidence of parents and the community.
 We seek to work together with them as partners, to develop our children to their fullest potential.
-Education will make our children's future, while our children will make the future for Singapore.
+Education will make our children's future and in turn, they will determine Singapore’s future.